 7 Exercise videos are included.
 The videos are about 1 minute each, and they'll show you how to make the exercises more challenging.

 Focus on the quality of the movement as you are learning the moves, and you'll get the most out of this routine of back strengthening exercises.
 Try to create long, straight lines with your body.
-The closer you can match the videos and illustrations below, the stronger you'll become.
-Gradually increase your effort level as your exercise technique improves.
+The more closely you can match the videos and illustrations below, the stronger you'll become.

 Lie on your back with your knees bent and feet flat on the floor as shown in the illustration below.
 Raise your bottom upward slowly.
 Imagine lifting one vertebra at a time from your exercise mat.
 Continue lifting your bottom upward until there is a straight line from your shoulders to your knees.
 Hold this position 10-15 seconds.

 Think of reaching your knees forward over your ankles as you hold the bridge.
 Repeat 3-4 times.

 The video below also shows the single leg bridge.
 For this exercise, perform a bridge.
 Then at the top of the bridge, straighten 1 leg.
 Switch legs after a 5 second hold.
 Lower to the start position and repeat 4-6 times.